iHiD/propono/README.md

 The slow queue can be disabled by setting `slow_queue_enabled` to `false`.
 This will yield performance improvements if you do not make use of the "slow queue" functionality.

-These can all also be set using the `client.config.access_key = "..."` syntax.

 ### Is it any good?

 [Yes.](http://news.ycombinator.com/item?id=3067434)